olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 The same technique can be used to replace the cache effect as above, using `replaceEffect`.

-The pipeline can recursively run pipelines returned by any of the processing steps.
-In this way, a computer program is structured like a tree of `read-process-write` pipelines[^5], and nothing gets executed until the top layer runs `run`; you separate, at least to a higher degree, what to do from how to do it[^6].
+The pipeline can **recursively** run pipelines returned by any of the processing steps.
+In this way, a computer program is structured like a tree of `read-process-write` pipelines[^5], and nothing gets executed until the top layer calls `run`; you separate - at least to a higher degree - what to do from how to do it[^6].

 **Drawbacks**

 There are some drawbacks with this approach of course.

 * Performance might take a hit if you replace normal function calls with invokable classes.
 A compiled language might deal with this better than PHP.
-* Type-safety diminishes.
+* Type-safety is recuced.
 Instead of compile time errors for passing the wrong argument around, the pipeline will throw runtime exceptions.
 * Implicit glue also means the pipeline payload is implicit, which can obfuscate the code a bit.
 Compare with Forth and its implicit stacks.

-Assumption:

-* A computer program can be understood as a tree-structure of read-process-write pipelines [forth book]

-Do not advice 100% test coverage but rather risk-driven coverage - most tests for those parts which failure has the highest impact * probability.
+**Other resources**

 Compare with https://github.com/amphp/pipeline